kubeomatic/k8s-timebomb/docs/README.md

 kubeomatic-io-timebomb-timer: "1d"
 ```

-"kubeomatic-io-timebomb-sku" is an optional annotation which is usefull with the "Extend Validity" script, where you can warm up all your pods that match the entire SKU expression or part of it.
+"kubeomatic-io-timebomb-sku" is an optional annotation which is useful with the "Extend Validity" script, where you can warm up all your pods that match the entire SKU expression or part of it.

 Example:
 ```shell